sulu/sulu-docs/reference/content-types/smart_content.rst

       - bool
       - Is TRUE if another page exists

-The "content" values depends on the DataProvider and will be described in the next section.
+The "content" values depends on the DataProvider.

 .. note::

-    You can determine additional (or deeper) properties with the ``dump`` twig function.
+    You can determine content properties with the twig function ``dump``.

 DataProvider
 ------------